 What’s been driving stock prices?
 Are they currently expensive or cheap?
 And which regions and sectors are poised to do well next?

-These are some of the questions we aim to answer in our monthly publication – the Schroders Equity Lens, a compilation of key trends in global equities illustrated through thought-provoking charts.
+These are some of the questions we aim to answer in our quarterly publication – the Schroders Equity Lens, a compilation of key trends in global equities illustrated through thought-provoking charts.

-Click here to download the latest Equity Lens.
+Click here for the latest edition of the Equity Lens.